stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 3/Lesson 20 - Constraint Propagation.md

 _Which of these wireframes depicts a 3D figure that could exist in the real world_?

 The first, third, fifth, and sixth figures likely exist in the real world.

+### Gibberish Sentences Quiz

+_Which of these sentences are grammatically correct_?

+- Colorless green ideas sleep furiously
+- Wall decor notifies business cards of nonsensical whims
+- Tuesday brought a sharp-edged suite of pumpernickel